‘Genius – or fiend?’

 ” …it’s a pretty forgettable entry in Universal’s horror output, being more of a jungle adventure movie than anything else.
 You know you’re in for it when not only does one of the comic relief characters gets higher billing than the mad scientist, but both of the comic reliefs get higher billing than the romantic leads.”
 Dave Sindelar, Fantastic Movie Musings and Ramblings

-“It does start to get interesting towards the end, as Dr. Benson plans to set up his own little Island of Doctor Moreau, but by that time there just isn’t enough film left to develop it into much of anything.
-And his final, inevitable end is ridiculously tame…” Mark Cole, Rivets on the Poster
+“It does start to get interesting towards the end, as Doctor Benson plans to set up his own little Island of Doctor Moreau, but by that time there just isn’t enough film left to develop it into much of anything.
+And his final, inevitable end is ridiculously tame…” Rivets on the Poster

 “Beyond Atwill and Lewis and the mutant fusion of horror, comedy, romance, and South Seas island picture (and it’s as messy as it sounds), The Mad Doctor of Market Street is sort of entertaining in a goofy, Poverty Row horror kind of way.”
 Shock Theater